ARodriguezHacks/social-links-profile/README.md

 # Frontend Mentor - Social links profile solution

-This is my solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Hello, my name is Angie and this is my solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).

 ## Table of contents